yowger/focus/README.md

 Focus App is a web application designed to help users find and focus on high-quality images using the Pexels API.
 It serves as a personal project aimed at improving productivity and providing a visually appealing experience.

+- All components are custom made, with tailwind and typescript safety
+- For folder structure, I went with the feature folder structure
+- For infinite rendering and fetching, I used react router with axios, and react-infinite-scroll-component for infinite scrolling.
+- I used a local storage hook to save liked items

 ## Live website
 [https://focus-two-tau.vercel.app/](https://focus-two-tau.vercel.app/)